DoneByAP/Guava/README.md

 ---

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repo
 2. Create a feature branch
 3. Add tests
-4. Submit a pull request
+4. Open a PR

 ---

 ## 🪪 License

-Guava is licensed under a dual license model:
+Guava is licensed under a dual model:

-- **Community Edition:** Licensed under the Apache License 2.0.
+- **Community Edition:** Apache 2.0.
-  You can use, modify, and distribute it freely for personal, research, or non-commercial projects.
+  You can use, modify, and ship it for personal, research, or non-commercial work.

-- **Commercial Edition:** A commercial license is required for organizations or products that
-  integrate Guava into a paid offering or provide Guava-based services (e.g. managed GPU clusters, cloud orchestration).
+- **Commercial Edition:** A commercial license is required for companies or products that integrate Guava into something paid (for example: managed GPU training, orchestration as a service, etc).

-For commercial licensing inquiries, contact:
+For commercial licensing inquiries:
 📧 azanipeterking@gmail.com

 ---

-## 🙏 Acknowledgments
-Built on top of:
-- PyTorch
-- Modern distributed training best practices
-- Practical networking patterns

----

 ## 📮 Support

-- **Issues:** GitHub Issues
+- Issues: GitHub Issues
-- **Documentation:** coming soon
+- Docs: coming soon
-- **Discord:** coming soon
+- Discord: coming soon

 **Made with ❤️ for the ML community**